 When it comes to the office, it is safe to say that most employees will be spending at least 8 hours sitting and working at their desk or station.
-While they will be preoccupied with work, one must admit that in the long run, they would feel drained since their work environment lacks a certain inspiring factor.
+While they will be preoccupied with work, one must admit that in the long run, they will feel drained since their work environment lacks a certain inspiring factor.

-- Try playing around with light pastels and light colors and you will find that it not only brightens and livens up your office, it will actually make your employees feel more enthusiastic and positive.
+- Try playing around with light pastels and light colors and you will find that it not only brightens and livens up your office, it will make your employees feel more enthusiastic and positive.

 4. DECORATIVE ELEMENTS